This document describes the wire protocol used to synchronize content between two Fossil repositories.

 Every message from client to server begins with one or more login cards.
 Each login card has the following format:

 The userid is the name of the user that is requesting service from the server.
 The nonce is the SHA1 hash of the remainder of the message - all text that follows the newline character that terminates the login card.
 The signature is the SHA1 hash of the concatenation of the nonce and the users password.

 For each login card, the server looks up the user and verifies that the nonce matches the SHA1 hash of the remainder of the message.
 It then checks the signature hash to make sure the signature matches.
 If everything checks out, then the client is granted all privileges of the specified user.

 Privileges are cumulative.
 There can be multiple successful login cards.
 The session privileges are the bit-wise OR of the privileges of each individual login.

 3.3 File Cards

-Artifacts are transferred using "file" cards.
-(The name "file" card comes from the fact that most artifacts correspond to files.)
+For sync protocols, artifacts are transferred using "file" cards.
 File cards come in two different formats depending on whether the artifact is sent directly or as a delta from some other artifact.

 file artifact-id size \n content